Main content | back to top

 With the development of her business Mercy has employed her two sisters along with three other staff.

 The LiveWIRE programme began in 1982 in Strathclyde, Scotland, as a way to share the benefits of the North Sea oil boom.
 Then, as now, it helped tackle unemployment by inviting business proposals from people aged 18-30 and advising them how to develop their own firms.
 The approach quickly spread.
 Today, LiveWIRE exists in 15 countries where Shell has operations.

 The programme is now older than most of the aspiring entrepreneurs it helps.
 Since 1982, around ten million young people have been in touch with the programme to learn about employment and business opportunities.
-Between 10-15% of them have gone on to start their own companies.
-About 65% of those companies are still operating after three years.
 A UK-based non-profit organisation, Project North East, works with the Shell Global programme manager to oversee the quality of the programme worldwide.
 In each country the Shell company runs the programme together with local partners.

 Fábio Lewin, in Rio de Janeiro, Brazil, is another success story.
 He sells water extracted from the coconuts his father grows as a refreshing drink.
 The husks are pulverised for use as fertiliser.
 “Before LiveWIRE I knew no one who could help me start a company,” he says.
 “LiveWIRE created a national network for business people to share their advice.”
 Now Fábio produces and sells 40,000 litres of coconut water a month.

 A new version of Shell LiveWIRE, launched in 2012, focuses on encouraging young entrepreneurs to enter into their top five local business sectors: in the UK, for example, these include digital creative industries and low-carbon technology.
 Workshops run by local organisations – overseen by Shell managers – guide participants to use their talents in relevant businesses.
 This aims to increase the start-up rate to around 30%.